siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-15-Principles-in-Quantum-Mechanics.md

 Observables are the things you measure.
 For example, we can make direct measurements of the coordinates of a particle; the energy, momentum, or angular momentum of a system; or the electric field at a point in space.
 Observables are also associated with a vector space, but they are not state- vectors.

 They are the things you measure $\sigma_{x}$ would be an example—and they are represented by linear operators.
 John Wheeler liked to call such mathematical objects machines.
 He imagined a machine with two ports: an input port and an output port.
-In the input port you insert a vector, such as $\vert A \rangle$.
+In the input port you insert a vector, such as $\vert A \rangle$ .

 The gears turn and the machine delivers a result in the output port.
-This result is another vector, say $\vert B \rangle$.
+This result is another vector, say $\vert B \rangle$ .

 ## 2. Hermitian Operator